-New Development: Any improvements requiring Town approval or a special use permit (SUP), including residential,and-mixed-use subdivisions, commercial properties, churches and other institutions.
+New Development: Any improvements requiring tTown approval or a Special Use Permit (SUP), including residential, and mixed-use subdivisions and, commercial development-properties, churches and other institutions.

-Post Ddevelopment Calculation: A calculation which represents the stormwater runoff condition predicted in of the evaluated area of disturbance after the intended revisions, including improvements with impervious and pervious surfaces.
+Post Deevelopment Calculation: A calculation which representings the stormwater runoff conditions predicted in of the evaluated area of disturbance after the-intended revisions, including improvements with-impervious and pervious surfaces.

-Pre dDevelopment Calculation: A calculation which represents the stormwater runoff condition inof the evaluated area as it would have existed prior to any development on the site.that existed prior to the revisions shown in the Post Development calculation.
-Utilize slopes, soil types and runoff coefficients consistent with area predevelopment conditions.
+Pre dDevelopment Calculation: A calculation which representings the stormwater runoff conditions in the evaluated area as wit would have existed prior to any site development on the site, that existed prior to the revisions shown in the Post Development calculation.
+Utilizes slopes, soil types and runoff coefficients consistent with area's predevelopment conditions.

-Pre vs. Post Calculation: A calculation which represents the change in condition of the evaluated area from its current state.
+Pre vs. Post Calculation: A calculation which-representings the change in condition of the evaluated area from its current state.